kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

    ScheduledPods int32
 }
 ```
+#### PodGroup Creation Ordering

+Since `PodGroup` is a runtime object created by true workload[^1] controllers, strict creation ordering (`PodGroup` must exist before `Pods`) is required to ensure the consistency of the scheduling policy.

+**Semantics:**
+- Pods with `workloadRef.podGroupName` set to a non-existent `PodGroup` are marked as `UnschedulableAndUnresolvable`
+- The scheduler re-enqueues these pods when the `PodGroup` is created (via informer Add event)

+This allows controllers to handle transient race conditions during object creation.

+**Controller Responsibility:**
+True workload[^1] controllers are responsible for creating `PodGroup` and `Workload` objects before creating `Pods`. the required order is:
+1. Create `Workload` object
+2. Create `PodGroup` runtime object
+3. Create `Pods` with `workloadRef.podGroupName` set to the name of the newly created `PodGroup`

-#### Backward Compatible PodGroup Transition
+#### Backward Compatibility for PodGroup Transition

-An important design consideration that we need to discuss is how to handle the transition period when PodGroup doesn't exist yet.
+An important design consideration that we need to discuss is how to handle the transition period when PodGroup doesn't exist yet (legacy behavior [KEP 4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling)).
+Hence, we need to allow pods to reference `Workload` objects using `workloadRef.podGroup[]` and `workloadRef.podGroupReplicaKey` without a standalone `PodGroup` object.

-We propose to follow a similar pattern to PVCs by require strict ordering.
-The `PodGroup` must exist before `Pods`.
-The scheduler validates `Pod.spec.WorkloadRef.podGroupName` , while pods referencing non-existing `PodGroup` remain pending until objects created.

-This change needs to be backward compatible, since [KEP 4671](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling) allows pods to reference non-existing `Workload`.
-Therefore, this KEP needs to ensure that this change:
+This KEP needs to ensure that this change:

 - Doesn't break existing clusters during upgrade
 - Can handle existing pods that reference non-existing `Workloads` that don't have `PodGroups` yet.
 - Allows gradual controller adoption so eventually we can enable strict PodGroup-first ordering

-We propose to address these requirements by:
+To support migration from the embedded `PodGroup` model, we propose the following:

-**1. Follow three-phase migration:**
+**1. Phase migration:**

 - **Phase 1 (alpha):** Soft validation
   - Pods referencing non-existing `Workload` or `PodGroup` will remain pending until objects created